 - IV sedation – This is the strongest level of sedation, and also the most customizable.
 Sedative medication is delivered directly to your bloodstream, so the dosage can be adjusted during treatment with near-instant results.
 You will remain conscious, but likely feel extremely groggy.

 Why choose Triad Dentistry for oral surgery

-Dr. Hatcher has had an unwavering commitment to excellence from the beginning of his career.
-He began with a solid educational background, which he has built on with countless hours in continuing education and advanced studies.
-Coupled with years of hands-on experience and remarkable attention to detail, he has developed a level of clinical and artistic excellence that impresses patients and colleagues alike.
-He applied this same elevated standard of excellence when choosing team members, only working with dentists, assistants, and hygienists who share his passion for perfection and patient satisfaction.
+The doctors at Triad Dentistry have shown an unwavering commitment to excellence from the beginning of their careers.
+They all have solid educational backgrounds, which they have enhanced and improved with countless hours of continuing education and advanced studies.
+Coupled with years of hands-on experience and remarkable attention to detail, these doctors have developed a level of clinical and artistic excellence that impresses patients and colleagues alike.
+The same elevated standard of excellence has been applied when choosing the rest of the team members, such as assistants and hygienists.
+They also share the dentists’ passion for perfection and patient satisfaction.